kekse1/count.php/README.md

 If you define your `DIR`, `LOG` or `FONTS` as simple directory name like `count` or `count/`, it'll be resolved from the location of your `count.php` script (using `__DIR__`).
-But to define this relative to your current working directory (where the script get's called, mostly as symbolic link), you've to define the paths with starting `./`.
+But to define this relative to your current working directory, you've to define those paths with starting `./` (it's where the script gets called; maybe as symbolic link or by defining a path via e.g. `php ./php/count.php`).

 But `../` is relative to the `__DIR__` - if you also want to make this relative to the current working directory, please use `./../`..